+If you want help with how to get rid of a cold, try things like saline nasal drops, sprays, or irrigation methods.
 “Things like Neti pots and nasal irrigation can often help relieve congestion,” explains Dr. Incze, who recently collaborated on a patient information page about the common cold for the American Medical Association.
 “There have been studies to show those work.
 If you use a Neti pot, keep it clean and use distilled water or water that’s been sterilized by boiling.”
 (Just be sure to let it cool first; don’t burn yourself.)
 Over-the-counter saline drops and sprays can also help relieve stuffiness and congestion.
 If you opt for OTC decongestant drops or sprays, don’t use them for more than five days.
 After that, you risk having rebound symptoms when you stop.

-Yes: OTC cold and cough meds
+How to cure a cold: Do use OTC cold and cough meds

 There’s a reason that many manufacturers offer combination drug therapies for colds.
 “There’s some evidence that the combination of antihistamine and decongestants helps decrease inflammation,” says Dr. Livingston.
 She explains that antihistamines alone aren’t effective for treating cold symptoms.
 “But in combination with decongestants, they can help improve symptoms if you start within the first couple of days.”
 Here’s a guide to taking your cold meds correctly.

-A 2017 medical review of heated or humidified air delivered by one specific device (RhinoTherm) found that “current evidence does not show any benefits or harms from the use of heated, humidified air…”Translation: There’s no evidence it helps, but there’s no harm in trying it if you think it might make you feel better.
+A 2017 medical review of heated or humidified air delivered by one specific device (RhinoTherm) found that “current evidence does not show any benefits or harms from the use of heated, humidified air…”Translation: There’s no evidence it helps if you are trying to get over a cold, but there’s no harm in trying it if you think it might make you feel better.
 Plenty of people feel that adding moisture to the air soothes irritated nasal passages and helps loosen congestion.
 If you do decide to try it, the Mayo Clinic recommends using a cool-mist humidifier or vaporizer, and that you change the water daily and keep the unit clean according to the manufacturer’s instructions to prevent the growth of bacteria or mold.

 If you’ve already got a cold, there’s no point in taking vitamin C—it won’t help your symptoms or get rid of the cold faster.
 And if you’ve been taking vitamin C regularly beforehand, it won’t stop you from getting a cold, either.
 “But if you have been taking vitamin C, once you do get a cold, it might be a day shorter,” says Dr. Livingston.
 Keep in mind, though, that megadoses can carry side effects.
 A 1000 mg dose of vitamin C is equivalent to the amount in 14 oranges, and scientists warn that the body isn’t really designed to handle this much vitamin C at once.
-Here are 11 vitamin C foods that are also natural fat burners.

 Your grandparents may have added a shot of whiskey to their tea (along with honey or lemon) as a homemade cold remedy, but you’ll want to omit the booze in that home remedy.
 “I don’t think there’s any benefit at all, and there are potential harms,” says Dr. Incze.
 “Alcohol can be dehydrating, like a diuretic.
 And it can exacerbate the effects of certain cold medicines since it’s sedating like antihistamines—which are in a lot of nighttime cold remedies.
 That combination, of alcohol and antihistamines, could lead to falls.”